keymetrics/doc-pm2/en/plus/guide/notifications.md

 #### Report errors with Koa

-We also expose a custom koa middleware to report error with a specific koa middleware :
+We also expose a custom koa middleware to report error with a specific koa middleware:

 ```js
 const io = require('@pm2/io')